Preplanning Your Funeral

 Preparing your own funeral plans may not be at the top of your to-do list, but it does offer many personal and financial benefits.
 Aside from giving you control over your body and final arrangements, it also takes care of an unpleasant task for your family after your passing.

-When considering your funeral arrangements, there are many decisions to make about your memorial service and estate to ensure your end-of-life plans are carried out according to your wishes.
+When considering your funeral arrangements, there are many decisions to make about your memorial service and estate to ensure your End-of-Life Plan is carried out according to your wishes.

 Why should I plan my own funeral arrangements?